SFPC/sfpc.github.io/spring2020.md

 SFPC classes are structured around the following concepts:

 - **Computation and artistic practice** — Algorithmic processes and concepts have been manifest in art and design throughout the twentieth century.
 How can we explore the influence of algorithms in practice and develop new approaches and techniques for utilizing them?
 What is the fundamental nature of computation and how can we work with it in a lyrical, expressive manner?
 How can code make things move in compelling and lifelike ways through animation and interaction?
 Check out [Recreating the Past](https://github.com/ofZach/recreatingThePast_fall17) by Zach Lieberman, the [SFPC Re-Coded](http://sfpc.io/recoded/) project and [Lux Lingua](https://github.com/patriciogonzalezvivo/sfpc_ll16) by Patricio Gonzalez Vivo.
-- **Language design as creative practice** — Every programming language has specific parameters and demands certain processes in its use, we consider the subtle differences and approaches that have shaped various languages throughout history.
-This area focuses also on ways to design programming languages from scratch and asks how can language design open up new ways of thinking, making and building software?
+- **Programming languages as a creative practice** — Every programming language has specific parameters and demands certain processes in its use, we consider the subtle differences and approaches that have shaped various languages throughout history.
+This area explores the poetics of programming languages.
+What can the different programming languages make and how might we make them different to make something new?
+How can language design open up new ways of thinking, making and building software?
 How can we build better tools and with that, better possibilities for ourselves?
-Check out [Radical Computer Science](http://nas.sr/teaching/2016/radical-computer-science/) by Ramsey Nasser, [Code and Platform](http://nickm.com/classes/sfpc/2016_summer/code_and_platform.html) and [Small Machines](http://nickm.com/classes/sfpc/2017_fall/small_machines.html) by Nick Montfort.
+What small changes might yield completely new and interesting results?
+Check out [Peer-to-Peer Folder Poetry](https://github.com/melaniehoff/Peer-to-Peer-Folder-Poetry) by Melanie Hoff, [Scrapism](https://github.com/antiboredom/sfpc-scrapism-spring-2019) by Sam Lavigne, [Radical Computer Science](http://nas.sr/teaching/2016/radical-computer-science/) by Ramsey Nasser, [Code and Platform](http://nickm.com/classes/sfpc/2016_summer/code_and_platform.html) and [Small Machines](http://nickm.com/classes/sfpc/2017_fall/small_machines.html) by Nick Montfort.
 - **Electronics and physical computing** — What are the fundamental building blocks for electronic computer?
 How do transistors, resistors and capacitors work?
 How can we use binary logic gates to create adding and remembering machines?
 How does CPU work?
 How have micro-controllers made physical computing more accessible?
 Check out [Handmade Computer](https://avant.org/project/hello-world/) by Taeyoon Choi.
 - **Critical theory and philosophy for technology** — With contemporary society and our collective future irrevocably changed by ubiquitous technology, what critical and ethical questions can we, the makers, artists and technologists pose to society?
 What can we learn from the history of technology and how can we draft the future we like to see?
 Check out [Dark Matters](https://github.com/0ld-h3ad/DarkMatters-Spring2019) by American Artist, [Poetic Computation: Reader](https://poeticcomputation.info/) by Taeyoon Choi, [The Radical Outside](https://github.com/morehshin/TheRadicalOutside) by Morehshin Allahyari, [Architectural History of Computing](https://github.com/lifewinning/ahoc.sfpc.fall.16) by Ingrid Burrington, [Critical Theory of Technology](https://github.com/allisonburtch/Critical-Theory-of-Technology) by Allison Burtch.